-I am an associate research scientist at the Institute for a Disaster Resilient Texas at Texas A&M University.
-My research broadly focuses on fostering a sustainable built environment system that is resilient to coastal and inland flooding.
-Specifically, my research evaluates the factors responsible for the increasing rate of flood impacts in urban communities, while also drawing on the broader theory of hazard resiliency to propose mitigation strategies that reduce damages caused by flooding.
+I am an Associate Research Scientist at the Institute for a Disaster Resilient Texas at Texas A&M University.
+My research broadly focuses on advancing a sustainable built environment that is resilient to environmental hazards.
+Specifically, I investigate the underlying factors driving the increasing impacts of hazards and draw on hazard resilience theory to propose mitigation strategies that reduce disaster-related damages.

-In my research, I apply quantitative and geospatial methodologies to identify interactions between the built environment system and natural hazards.
-Current mitigation policies are failing in reducing hazard impacts as losses from frequent flood events continue to increase and communities struggle to recover.
-The urban system is complex and dynamic, requiring planning across multiple scales; however, policies are outdated and reactionary to specific flood events, providing limited protection to individuals, properties, and communities.
-To address this complex issue, my research uses novel methodologies to measure the impact of natural hazards on the built environment, examine the effectiveness of hazard mitigation strategies, and explore how communities can use a transboundary approach to flood hazard mitigation for more effective outcomes.
+I apply quantitative and geospatial methodologies to assess interactions between the built environment and natural hazards.
+As losses from frequent flood events continue to grow and communities face mounting recovery challenges, I recognize that current mitigation policies are often inadequate.
+The urban system is inherently complex and dynamic, requiring planning efforts that span multiple scales.
+However, many existing policies remain outdated and reactive, offering limited protection for individuals, properties, and communities.
+To address this complex issue, I use novel methodologies to measure the impact of natural hazards on the built environment, evaluate the effectiveness of hazard mitigation strategies, and explore how communities can adopt transboundary approaches to flood hazard mitigation for more effective outcomes

-Some of my most recent projects include modeling risk and exposure for state hazard mitigation plans, assessing flood mitigation strategies for coastal and inland communities, modeling property loss and business interruptions from hurricane events, projecting damages to future development from hurricane events with the influence of sea-level rise, and landscape alteration policies for reducing inland urban flooding at both regional and local scales.
-I also specialize in identifying the spatial characteristics of buyout programs and propose efficient strategies for open space acquisition and floodplain management.
-I am an alumnus of the William Averette Anderson Fund which promotes the engagement of underrepresented groups in natural hazards planning and research.
+Much of my research is service-driven, with a strong focus on broad societal impacts.
+I design and develop tools that support policymakers—especially in under-resourced communities—by transforming data into knowledge and translating that knowledge into actionable policy.
+My other research projects include modeling risk and exposure for state hazard mitigation plans; evaluating flood mitigation strategies in both coastal and inland regions; modeling property losses and business interruptions from hurricane events; projecting future development damages under sea-level rise scenarios; and analyzing the effectiveness of landscape alteration policies to reduce inland urban flooding at both regional and local scales.
+I also specialize in identifying the spatial dynamics of buyout programs and in proposing efficient strategies for open space acquisition and floodplain management

 Education